TOPSS Competition for High School Psychology Students

 - Address the three essay sections provided below.

-- Include internal references and a reference list using APA style.
+- Include in-text citations in APA format and a references page.
 For more information, please consult the "Publication Manual of the American Psychological Association®" (6th ed., 2nd printing).

 - Document credible and peer-reviewed sources throughout the essay.